reviczky/northumbria/modules/governance/register.md

     \startxrow \startxcell[background=color,backgroundcolor=lightgreen] Very Low \stopxcell \startxcell Very Low \stopxcell \startxcell Very Low \stopxcell \startxcell Very Low \stopxcell \startxcell Low \stopxcell \startxcell Low \stopxcell \stopxrow
 \stopxtable}
 \stopalignment

+The final matrix as shown below is the risk level of impact scale that was used in the risk asessment and risk evaluation sections.
+This is used as the official risk framework for this tier one financial services organisation. \crlf

+\blank[line]

 \startalignment
 \switchtobodyfont[heros,small]